dibyendumajumdar/programming/paxos.md

 # Paxos Consensus Algorithm

-Paxos is an algorithm that can be used by a group of processes that wish to achieve consensus on a single result, despite failures in individual processes.
+Paxos, in its basic form, is an algorithm that can be used by a group of processes that wish to achieve consensus on **a single result**, despite failures in individual processes.

 ## Assumptions